 Who was on my team?
 Wasn't I supposed to meet them?
 Were there other interns, and where were they?
-And what's the culture like, really?
+And what was the culture like, really?

-To ensure your new hires remain thrilled by your company and engaged in their roles long after the initial onboarding process, take a look at our onboarding checklists.
+To ensure your new hires remain thrilled by your company and engaged in their roles long after the initial onboarding process, take a look at our onboarding checklist.

 While onboarding will vary for each employee, there are a few components you should include for any new hire.